ABBA: The Tour: Video recordings

+Audio recordings

+In December 1979, BBC Radio 2 broadcast the one hour radio special "ABBA In Concert", featuring a selection of songs recorded at the Wembley concerts.
+Included were: "Gammal Fäbodpsalm / Voulez-Vous", "Knowing Me, Knowing You", "Chiquitita", "Gimme!
+Gimme!
+Gimme!
+(A Man After Midnight)", "I Have A Dream", "Thank You For The Music", "Summer Night City", "Take A Chance On Me", "Does Your Mother Know", "Hole In Your Soul", "Dancing Queen" and "Waterloo".
+A later 1981 Christmas Special added "The Name Of The Game / Eagle" and "The Way Old Friends Do".

+This radio special was also the basis of the later 1986 "ABBA Live" LP/CD.
+This recording, engineered and mixed by Michael B. Tretow featured some of the songs from the radio special, with added songs from the 1977 tour and Dick Cavett Meets ABBA concerts.
+Also added to make it seem like all songs were recorded at the same concerts was fake applause, reverb to the vocals and very 1980's drums.
+Generally disliked by fans, this album was remastered in 1997, but later deleted from the official ABBA catalogue around 2001.

+The live version of "Take A Chance On Me" was included as a B-side of the I Have A Dream single, released in december 1979.

+"The Way Old Friends Do" was included as the final track of the 1980 LP Super Trouper.

+The live version of "Hole In Your Soul", lifted from the ABBA In Concert TV-special soundtrack, was included on the compilation album Por Siempre..., released in Argentina by RCA Victor in 1982.
+The track had the somewhat confusing title "Debe Ser Rock And Roll (It's Gotta Be Rock & Roll) (Got A Hole In My Soul)".

+The live version of "Summer Night City", lifted from the ABBA In Concert TV-special soundtrack, was included on the 1983 compilation album Äntligen Sommarlov!, released by Polar Music in Sweden on LP and cassette.

+Live At Wembley Arena

 In late 2013, Benny Andersson mentioned in an interview that a "new ABBA live at Wembley" album was on the way.
-On February 2014, he confirmed on Radio Sweden: "Universal will release a live album, which is the last concert at Wembley, that we did.
+In February 2014, he confirmed on Radio Sweden: "Universal will release a live album, which is the last concert at Wembley, that we did.
 Whenever it was.
 79?.
 As it was.
 Nothing fixed.
 Just sort of... we mixed it and it will come out later this year".

 On June 9, 2014, ABBA's official Facebook and Instagram accounts announced the release of Live at Wembley Arena.
-The 2 x CD and 3 x vinyl LP set includes Agnetha's performance of "I'm Still Alive" (which was only ever performed on this tour), which was released commercially for the first time.
+The 2 x CD and 3 x vinyl LP set includes the full concert (except for the Tomas Ledin song "Not Bad At All"), including Agnetha's performance of "I'm Still Alive" (which was only ever performed on this tour), which was released commercially for the first time.
 The next day on June 10, the full track list was revealed.
 It was released on September 29, September 26 in Australia and September 30 in the U.S. and Canada.